Meet the Pawfessionals

 Lee

-Their love for stories and their knack for organising tiny scraps of paper caught the attention of the school's head librarian Mrs. Rafe.
-One evening, Mrs. Rafe discovered Lee carefully sorting returned books by genre.
-Impressed by their dedication, Mrs. Rafe made Lee the library’s official mouse librarian.
+Their love for stories and their knack for organising tiny scraps of paper caught the attention of the school's head librarian.
+One evening, she discovered Lee carefully sorting returned books by genre.
+Impressed by their dedication, Lee was made the library’s official mouse librarian.
 When they left school Lee was accepted as a Customer Service Assistant at Harlow Library.

 Lee’s favourite part of the job is helping young readers discover new adventures.
 They love to recommend books, organising storytime, and creating tiny bookmarks for fellow mice.
 For Lee, the best reward is seeing an Essex library member’s eyes light up when they find the perfect story.